 The EOS R5 sensor is only paired with a Digix X image processor in high-end flagship cameras.
 Getting this R5 camera means you’re set for the future, all thanks to its future-proof 8K recording of up to 30p.

-This R5 camera offers 45MP stills, 4K recording at 120fps, and up to 20fps burst shooting beside the 8K recording.
+This R5 camera offers 45MP stills, 4K recording at 120fps, and up to 20fps burst shooting besides the 8K recording.

 Pros